Bowden development

 The Bowden development is an urban development in the Australian state of South Australia on a site formerly owned by the Clipsal corporation in the suburb of Bowden, within the City of Charles Sturt, in the Adelaide metropolitan area 2 kilometres from the city centre.

 The site covers an area of 10.25 ha and is bounded by Park Terrace to the south, the Outer Harbor railway line to the west, Drayton Street to the north and Sixth and Seventh Streets to the east.
 The Government also acquired the adjoining 5.9-hectare site which had been owned by Origin Energy (known as the Brompton Gasworks site).
 Currently the overall Bowden development site is 16.3 hectares.

-The development is expected to be completed by 2020 to 2025.
+The development is expected to be completed between 2020 and 2025.
 The development is expected to increase the population of Bowden, which was 648 in the 2006 census, to 3,500.

 Sustainability initiatives

 The Bowden development is leading the way with many groundbreaking initiatives including energy reduction through passive and active measures for buildings.
 Green Star is a world's best practice rating tool from the Green Building Council of Australia covering a broad range of well-tested sustainability issues.
-Each and every building delivered in the development must achieve a minimum 5 Star Green Star rating including commercial buildings such as Plant 4 Bowden.
+Each and every building delivered in the development must achieve a minimum 5-star Green Star rating including commercial buildings such as Plant 4 Bowden.

 In 2016, the Bowden development raised the bar and achieved its 6 Star Green Star - Communities accreditation; and with the highest concentration of Green Star homes in Australia, it is one of the most environmentally sustainable communities in the nation.
 Later in the same year, the Prince's Terraces Adelaide in Bowden became the first residential project to receive 6 Star Green Star design rating from the Green Building Council of Australia, encapsulating innovation and world leadership in sustainable design.